OutSystems/docs-validation/templates/overview.md

 # [Overview title - use a noun]

-**Example:** "Introduction to UI screen design" or "About log streaming".
+**Example:** "Introduction to UI screen design" or "About log streaming" or "Workflows in ODC".
 Don’t use generic titles like “Introduction”, “Overview”.
 Instead, use a more specific noun or phrase that someone would search for.

 **[Optional Paragraph]**

-{The first sentence should concisely explain what the feature does, how users can use the feature to accomplish a task and the pain point that the feature solves.
-Optionally, provide any background information such as standards followed, examples or recommended knowledge.
-Something that the readers must know or do prior to working with this feature.}
+{Use this section to provide the following:

+* A concise description of the new ODC or O11 capability and what it does.

+* The purpose of the capability and how it can solve the user’s problem.

+* The product’s intended audience, the type of developers or businesses that would benefit the most from this new ODC or O11 feature

+* (Optional) short overview videos that are engaging and provide information about key features of the product.

-{<Feature name> is a <core function of the feature> that enables you to <main use case>}.
+{{Feature name} is a {core function of the feature} that enables you to {main use case}.
 (or)
-{With <feature name>, you can <describe what the user can do with this new capability and how it helps them solve their pain point>}.
+With {feature name}, you can {describe what the user can do with this new capability and how it helps them solve their pain point}}.

-**Example**

-Use the cards widget to create the tiles on an employee directory portal.
-To express your brand personality, customize the text color inside the card widgets and match it to you brand color theme.
-For example, use color text on headlines to draw attention to an employee's name on a tile.
+**Examples**

+Log streaming is the process of continuously collecting and streaming log data to your Application Performance Monitoring (APM) or analytics tools in near real-time.
+With log streaming ,you can send a permanent stream of application and platform logs from O11 to various third-party APM tools for analysis, monitoring, storage, and alerting.

 ## [Paragraph] *(Heading is optional)*

-{If you prefer to use descriptive title, consider titles such as **Benefits of using <feature name>**,}
+{If you prefer to use descriptive title, consider titles such as **Benefits of using {capability name}**,}

-{List the most important benefits of this feature.
+{List the most important benefits of this new O11 or ODC capability.
 Consider the benefits from the user's point of view.
-Describe how the feature benefits the user.
+Describe how the new capability benefits the user.
 You might ask yourself, “Why is this valuable?
 How does it benefit the user or business?”}

-With <feature name>, you can:
+With {capability name}, you can:
 * {Explain each benefit from the user's perspective}
 * ...
 * ...